HwWobbe/WipHww/README.md

 # WipHww

 # 2020.11:
+* Saver attempt seems to have blocked my TwFive file Saves
 * continuing to deploy DropPages
 * starting to deploy multiCloud
 * archive some of these Notes